Rishisthm/Student_Report_MySQL/README.md

 1. Run `DB.sql` to create all tables and insert sample data
 2. Run analysis queries from `SELECT,JOIN…sql`
 3. Execute advanced scripts from `commit,rollback_queries.sql`
-4. Use ER diagram (if uploaded) to understand complete schema
+4. Use ER diagram to understand complete schema

 ---